The Cutout Stylization brings real-time cutout rendering of 3D objects and animation within Autodesk Maya!

-Overrides the color of the substrate with the color specified in the Color Tint attribute, which is generated when this setting is checked.
+Overrides the color of the canvas with the color specified in the Color Tint attribute, which is generated when this setting is checked.

 Only shows if the Colored setting is checked, allows to create transparent colored cutouts.
 The setting creates relevant transparency attributes, documented here.